emryui/.github/profile/README.md

-## Emry UI
+## Emry UI - Supercharge your frontend development

-The best React/TypeScript templates and Design System for startups.

-Kickstart new projects quickly, save thousands of hours on design, and level up your UI.
+Emry UI is a set of beautifully crafted React/TypeScript components that makes it easy for developers to build beautiful UI.
+Save thousands of hours on design, level up your UI and help your teams build great looking web/applications faster.

 <!--